Machine learning the deuteron: new architectures and uncertainty quantification: Results

 Before discussing solutions to this problem, we want to quantify its relevance.
-To this end, we generate wave function models in a new uniform $10^3$-point mesh in the interval $[0,5]$ fm$^{-1}$.
-We use this new linear mesh to compute, in quadrature, the overlaps of the network models to the benchmark wave function as well as the total energy.
-To summarise our findings, we show in Table~\ref{table} the results of this exercise for 2 different models.
+To this end, we generate wavefunction models in a new uniform $10^3$-point mesh in the interval $[0,5]$ fm$^{-1}$.
+We use this new linear mesh to compute, in quadrature, the overlaps of the network models to the benchmark wavefunction as well as the total energy.
+To summarise our findings, we show in Table~\ref{tab:overfitting_quantification} the results of this exercise for 2 different models.
 On the one hand, the $1$sd model with $N_{\mathrm{hid}}=100$ (top row) shows almost no signs of overfitting.
 In contrast, the middle row shows results for the $2$sd architecture with $N_{\mathrm{hid}}=100$, which has significant overfitting.
-The bottom row quotes the values obtained with a benchmark wave function, obtained in the very same uniform mesh.
+The bottom row quotes the values obtained with a benchmark wavefunction, obtained in the very same uniform mesh.

-First, we discuss the fidelities reported in the first and second columns of Table~\ref{table}.
-These are computed in the uniform mesh, as opposed to the results presented in Fig.~\ref{master_plot} for the original quadrature.
+First, we discuss the fidelities reported in the first and second columns of Table~\ref{tab:overfitting_quantification}.
+These are computed in the uniform mesh, as opposed to the results presented in Fig.~\ref{fig:energy_fidelity} for the original quadrature.
 For the $1$sd model, the fidelities are practically the same, close to $1$ up to the fourth or fifth significant digit.
 This is due to the fact that the model has barely any overfitting.
-The fidelities of the $2$sd model are, however, one and two orders of magnitude further away from one than those reported in Fig.~\ref{master_plot}.
-We take this as an early indication of potential overfitting.
+The fidelities of the $2$sd model are, however, one and two orders of magnitude further away from one than those reported in Fig.~\ref{fig:energy_fidelity}.
+We take this as an indication of potential overfitting.

 A second, stronger indication comes from the energies in the final column.
 These values should be compared to the benchmarks in the same uniform mesh, reported in the bottom row.
 Two conclusions can be drawn here.
 First, the energy values obtained in this mesh are significantly worse than the exact ones.
 Whereas for the $1$sd value the energy lies within a fraction of a percent of the benchmark, for the $2$sd model the model is only accurate up to $10 \%$ of the total energy.
-Second, the stochastic uncertainties are significantly larger than those reported in Fig.~\ref{master_plot}.
+Second, the stochastic uncertainties are significantly larger than those reported in Fig.~\ref{fig:energy_fidelity}.
 For the $1$sd network, the values are relatively competitive, of the order of $1$ keV.
-The $2$sd model has stochastic uncertainties of $300$ keV, several orders of magnitude higher.
+The $2$sd model has stochastic uncertainties of $200$ keV, several orders of magnitude higher.